This post may contain affiliate links.

 - XML-RPC is blocked by default

-However, these “limitations”(not that limiting), are easily made up for with their low price.
+However, these “limitations”(not that limiting), are easily made up for by their low prices and amazing services.

-I also forgot to mention Jailed SSH access, which can be enabled by contacting support.
+I also forgot to mention Jailed SSH access, which can be enabled via cPanel.
 This gives you access to basically a non-root account, with a few more limitations.
 However, this is still useful if you prefer to use

 nano over the built-in cPanel editor, or if you are developing a PHP program.